dotnetjoe/comp455/HW.md

 	There may be other transitions besides these, but these are all you need to know.
 The symbol _ denotes a blank.

-	- a.
-What is the final tape configuration when this machine is started on the tape > _ aabbabb scanning the blank in the start state?
+	- What is the final tape configuration when this machine is started on the tape > _ aabbabb scanning the blank in the start state?
-	- b.
-Describe informally what this machine does.
+	- Describe informally what this machine does.